mbaas2/CITA/README.md

 ## Installation

 Requires v18.
-If you want to use ]DTest or the ]GetTools4CITA User commands, you need the CITA-Branch of [DBuildTest](https://github.com/Dyalog/DBuildTest).
+If you want to use ]DTest or the ]GetTools4CITA User commands, you need [DBuildTest](https://github.com/Dyalog/DBuildTest) v1.46 onwards!